dfinke/dfinke.github.io/_drafts/2017-03-19-PowerShell--Extreme-Programming.md

 Now, many reading this might quip, just use `Measure-Object`.
 I will and to note, what if I needed to build this because I wanted to generate a file showing the comparisons done.
 Or, wanted to boost the performance?

 ## Sanity Check
-As a "sanity" check, replace the logic with `Measure-Object`, and re-run the tests.
+As a "sanity" check, replace the logic in the `Get-LargestNumber` function with `Measure-Object`, and re-run the tests.

 ```powershell
 function Get-LargestNumber ($targetArray) {